 Only using certain plates, cutlery, cups and mugs at home.
 This might be kept in your own cupboard, which you can feel relatively safe about.

 When you bring things into your home from outside, such as your shopping, you might clean it or wrap it up in something before you put it away.

 I think what I want you to get from this article is that living with contamination OCD can feel like everything ‘out there’ is sticky.
 There is a chance that you can come into contact with this, and it sticks to you and can ultimately result in causing harm to you or the people that you care about, and it will be your fault.

 I want to talk about that now before I finish this piece; how you feel such overwhelming responsibility.

 Feeling responsible for things that have not yet happened

-The driving force behind contamination OCD is a fear that you can make yourself, or people you care about, ill or harm them in some way, and it will be your fault.
+The driving force behind contamination OCD is a fear that you can make yourself or people you care about ill or harm them somehow, and it will be your fault.

-Why I put this up is maybe more for the benefit of those of you who do not have contamination OCD and find it hard to understand.
-Keep in mind what I said above, that it can feel like everything is ‘sticky’ and can cause harm.
+Why I put this up is maybe more to benefit those of you who do not have contamination OCD and find it hard to understand.
+Keep in mind what I said above that it can feel like everything is ‘sticky’ and can cause harm.
 I actually went into my kitchen to make cheese and toast, and the video is just of the bin.